vilcans/screenplain/README.markdown

 Developing
 ==========

-As it should run under Google App Engine, Screenplain should be compatible with Python 2.5.
+As it was designed to run under Google App Engine, Screenplain should be compatible with Python 2.5.
 Use that version for development to make sure it works.
 Python 2.5 is no longer available in Ubuntu at least, but see
 [this link](http://kovshenin.com/archives/installing-python-2-5-on-ubuntu-linux-10-10/)
 about how to install it.
+The Python 2.5 requirement may be relaxed as the online version no longer uses GAE.

 To install reportlab, you'll need Python's development files.
 In Ubuntu, just do